ollestenson/DCF/README.md

 # DCF
 A simple DCF model created with Python and SQL.

 Intended for learning and not practical use.
-Serves as a beginner-friendly project to gain experience.
+It serves as a beginner-friendly project to gain hands-on experience with building financial models.
 It does not delve deep into financial theory or advanced DCF forecasts.